 Codeine is also contraindicated in conditions where inhibition of peristalsis is to be avoided, where there is a risk of paralytic ileus, where abdominal distension develops, or in acute diarrhoeal conditions such as acute ulcerative colitis or antibiotic associated colitis (e.g. pseudomembranous colitis) or diarrhoea caused by poisoning.

-Not recommended for use in patients with acute asthma.
-Use with caution or in reduced doses in asthma and decreased respiratory reserve; avoid use during an acute asthma attack (see 4.3 Contraindications).
-It should only be used with caution in those with renal or hepatic impairment, and in those with a history of drug abuse or in reduced dose in elderly patients or debilitated patients, or in patients with hypotension, hypothyroidism, prostatic hypertrophy, adrenocortical insufficiency, inflammatory or obstructive bowel disorders, urethral stricture, shock, convulsive disorders, myasthenia gravis.
+Use with caution or in reduced doses in asthma and decreased respiratory reserve, avoid use during an acute asthma attack (see 4.3 Contraindications).
+It should only be used with caution in reduced dose in elderly patients or debilitated patients, or in patients with hypotension, hypothyroidism, prostatic hypertrophy, adrenocortical insufficiency, inflammatory or obstructive bowel disorders, urethral stricture, shock, convulsive disorders, myasthenia gravis.
 It should be avoided or the dose reduced in patients with renal or hepatic impairment (see 4.3 Contraindications, liver disease).
 Use with caution in those with a history of drug abuse.